2881099/FreeSql.Wiki.VuePress/docs/en/guide/Cascade-Saving.md

 # Cascade Saving

+It is found that n to 1 is not suitable for cascade preservation.
+Save the type information when saving the topic?
+Personally, I think the bottom-up saving function is too uncontrollable.
+FreeSQL does not support bottom-up saving at present.
+Therefore, we will only talk about OneToOne/OneToMany/ManyToMany cascade save.
+As for manytoone cascade storage, manual processing is used, which is more safe and controllable.

 ## Savemany save manually

 Save completely, compare the existing data in the table, and calculate the execution of addition, modification and deletion.